Frozen meal: Invention

 The identity of the TV Dinner's inventor has been disputed.
 In one account, first publicized in 1996, retired Swanson executive Gerry Thomas said he conceived the idea after the company found itself with a huge surplus of frozen turkeys because of poor Thanksgiving sales.
 Thomas' version of events has been challenged by the Los Angeles Times, members of the Swanson family and former Swanson employees.
 They credit the Swanson brothers with the invention.

 Betty Cronin, a bacteriologist employed at C. A. Swanson and Sons, has also been credited with important contributions to the invention.
 She was involved in the technical design of dinner items that could be frozen then re-heated successfully.

+Swanson's concept was not original: